Farhat Hached: Ambush

 On the morning of 5 December 1952 an ambush operation was implemented to eliminate Hached.
 He was followed by a car as he left Radès, the suburb of Tunis where he lived.
 Machine guns were fired at him from the car which then drove off at high speed.
 Hached sustained injuries to a shoulder and a hand, but was able to get out of his car.
 A few moments later a second car appeared carrying three men: observing that he was still alive they approached him and shot him in the head, before depositing his body beside the road less than a kilometer away.

 The announcement of his death on the radio at midday triggered protests across the country, along with demonstrations in Casablanca, Cairo, Damascus, Beirut, Karachi Djakarta, Milan, Brussels and Stockholm.
 The socialist publication "Nord-Matin" reported "bloody riots in Casablanca.
 40 dead and many injured.
 After the assassination of Farhat Hached and the blunders of the governor, unrest spreads to Algeria and Morocco". ("Émeutes sanglantes à Casablanca.
 40 morts et nombreux blessés.
 Après l'assassinat de Farhat Hached et les maladresses du résident, les troubles s'étendent à l'Algérie et au Maroc ").
 The French liberal establishment rushed into print to denounce the assassination in newspaper articles, public declarations, petitions and demonstrations.
 Prominent among these were Daniel Guérin, Roger Stéphane, Claude Bourdet David Rousset, René Louzon, Alain Savary and Charles-André Julien.

 Hached's 22 year old widow was left with four children: Noureddine (8), Naceur (5), Jamila (3) and Samira (6 months).

-The body
+Body

 His body was transported on a boat from the little port of La Goulette to Kerkennah to be handed over to his family.
-Eventually, in 1955, the body was taken to Tunis and placed in a mausoleum constructed in the kasbah, on the spot where during his life he used to harangue the crowds.
+Eventually, in 1955, the body was taken to Tunis and placed in a mausoleum constructed in the kasbah, on the spot that during his life he would harangue the crowds.

 For 2002, which marked the fiftieth anniversary of the assassination, a new mausoleum was constructed to accommodate his remains.
-The anniversary was celebrated annually till 2012, each 5 December, by the Tunisian president, representatives of important institutions and corporations, and of his family.
+The anniversary was celebrated annually until 2012 every 5 December by the Tunisian president and representatives of important institutions and corporations and of his family.